julimota1224/comp333/README.md

 For coding standards, please refer to our [Python Style Guide](StyleGuide.md).

 ## Creators
-nalam309: Nadia Alam
+- **nalam309: Nadia Alam**
-xaviermkim: Xavier Kim
+- **xaviermkim: Xavier Kim**
-julimota1224: Julissa Mota
+- **julimota1224: Julissa Mota**

 ## Program Overview
 Astronomers frequently rely on MESA Isochrones & Stellar Tracks (MIST) to compare stellar luminosities, temperatures, masses, and ages.
 However, downloading, extracting, parsing, and plotting these files manually is slow, error-prone, and dependent on remembering complex MIST naming conventions.
+This package automates the entire workflow.

-What the tool does:
+**What the tool does:**
-- Downloads MIST evolutionary tracks (EEPS) and isochrones directly via HTTPS
+1. Downloads MIST evolutionary tracks (EEPS) and isochrones directly via HTTPS
-- Extracts .txz archives and auto-detects extracted directories
+2. Extracts .txz archives and auto-detects extracted directories
-- Loads and interpolates evolutionary tracks between masses
+3. Loads and interpolates evolutionary tracks between masses
-- Plots:
+4. Plots:
 - EEP curves
 - Interpolated mass curves
 - Isochrones at user-selected ages
 - HR diagrams with custom star points

-Summary of major improvements:
+**Summary of major improvements:**
 - Removed Selenium entirely
 - Removed the menu-based interface
 - Replaced all interactivity with a clean configuration-driven workflow